To Top

 Login-Based vs. Seat-Based Licenses

-• utilize permission sets and profiles,
+• Effectively use permission sets and profiles

 Salesforce Developer License vs. Platform License